hdadvisors/chesterfield-market-analysis/docs/part-1b-4.md

 *Source: Bureau of Labor Statistics, Occupational Employment and Wage Statistics, May 2021.*

 A diverse workforce also requires diverse housing for those workers.
 When workers can’t find housing in a community, they either have to commute in or they search for work elsewhere.
 More in-commuters can exacerbate traffic congestion and increase the amount of spending on transportation costs, while the loss of workers can put strain on local economies.

-An important part of a diverse workforce are public sector jobs like teachers and police officers.
+Another important part of a diverse workforce are public sector jobs, like teachers and police officers.
 Affordable housing to these households can be the deciding factor for attracting an adequate and talented pool of public service workers that educate our children and keep our neighborhoods safe.

+The table below shows the median annual wage for six common occupations with Chesterfield County government.
+These positions generally pay higher than the county's most prevelant private-sector jobs.

 <table class="table table-striped table-hover table-condensed" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:public-sector)Public sector occupations in Chesterfield County</caption>